joeyparrish/upfish/docs/config.md

 To mix in extra inputs, add an `"extraInputs"` field inside `"stereo"` or `"surround"` or both.  `"extraInputs"` is an array of input descriptors.
-Each input descriptor has an audio file URL (`"url"` field), a gain setting (`"inputGain"` field), and an array mapping input channels to output channels (`"mix"` field).
+Each input descriptor has an audio file URL (`"url"` field), a gain setting (`"inputGain"` field), an array mapping input channels to output channels (`"mix"` field), and a flag to specify a mono (1-channel) input (`"mono"` field).

 By default, extra inputs are mixed into the center channel in surround mode, or the left and right channels in stereo mode.

+Because we can't detect mono inputs programatically, the `"mono"` field must be set to `true` for any 1-channel inputs.
+When this flag is set, UpFish will duplicate the input's contents into both left and right channels in stereo mode.
+Without this flag, mono inputs will only appear in the left channel of stereo content.

 Extra input settings: